aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtloadstylestrategy/_index.md

 ```

 Set the style as built-in number/datetime when the parsed value are plain numeric/datetime values.

+**Remarks**

 When ms excel parsing datetime or numeric values according to user's input(such as CSV file), the formatting of those values may be changed, such as leading/tailing zeros of number, year/month/day order of datetime, ...etc.
 This type is for simulating ms excel's behavior.

 ### EXACT_FORMAT {#EXACT-FORMAT}
 ```